nihal-ramaswamy/GTA-Assignment/max_match_bipartite/README.md

 # Max Match Bipartite's Algorithm
-Finds the maximum matching of the bipartite graph.
+Finds the maximum matching of the bipartite graph. <br>

 ## Output
-The output contains a single line `Maximum matching = X` where `X` represents the maximum matching.
+The output contains a single line `Maximum matching = X` where `X` represents the maximum matching. <br>